-The Mathematics major can make you a “Jack of all trades”.
+The Mathematics major can make you a “Jack/Jill of all trades”.
 Business, Engineering, Computer Science, Actuarial, Education, Cryptography, you name it.
-The Mat major can go anywhere.
+The Applied Math major can go anywhere!
 Top mathematics schools prepare students for a myriad of high paying careers.
 It’s a major designed to teach complex mathematical principals that can be applied universally to solve problems in almost any industry.
 The math major will most likely go on to graduate school.
 Math majors are considered valuable in almost every field.

 "Courses in mathematics vary from the theoretical to the applied.
 Thus, a major in mathematics can be a foundation for a career in industry, government, teaching, or the pursuit of a higher degree in graduate school.
 The department faculty encourages double majors, giving students entrance to a wide variety of fields upon graduation.
 Majors in other disciplines can be enhanced with one of our Minors in Mathematics, Applied Mathematics, or Actuarial Science."

 "The Applied Math & Stat major is a professional B.S. program that prepares graduates for quantitative careers in business and industry with a toolkit of applicable mathematical techniques and problem-solving strategies primarily drawn from probability and statistics, operations research, and actuarial mathematics."

 "Mathematics majors may work in business, industry, or government, areas which increasingly need people with skills in quantitative reasoning and problem solving to deal with statistics, technology, and complicated finances.
 Often the analytical reasoning developed by a mathematics major is more important to these companies than any specific mathematical technique."